-Written by Guest Writer: Duaa Rizvi
+Written by Guest Writers: Kourtney Meldrum & Duaa Rizvi

 Guide to the World Juniors

 The holidays.
-A time to relax, open presents from “Santa”, and make small talk with extended family (“yes Aunt Beth, I’m still single”).
+A time to relax, open presents from Santa and make small talk with extended family (“yes Aunt Beth, I’m still single”).
 One thing that’s always a highlight of the holidays is the annual World Junior Hockey Championship (often referred to as WJHC or World Juniors).

 The WJHC is one of the most anticipated hockey events of the season.
 Think of this tournament as the Victoria’s Secret Fashion Show of Hockey.

-The Best of the Best
+The best of the best

-The Best of the Past
+The best of the past

 The World Juniors is kind of like a prequel to the NHL and the vast majority of today’s NHL’s hot shots got their first true shot at stardom playing in the WJHC.
-For example, Montreal Canadiens goaltender, Carey Price is currently the highest paid tendy in the NHL.
+For example, Montreal Canadiens goaltender Carey Price is currently the highest paid ‘tendy in the NHL.
 But, back in 2007, fresh-faced Price was in net for Canada at the WJHC.
 His goaltending in that tournament was simply incredible and was the major reason Canada won the gold medal.
 Price also snagged the MVP and Best Goaltender awards.

-A few of the top past WJHC players also include Brent Burns, who played in 2004, and now plays with the San Jose Sharks (and arguably has one of the best beards in the NHL); Sid the Kid (Sidney Crosby), who played in both 2004 and 2005 earning a silver and then gold for Canada and has now won 2 Stanley Cups with the Pittsburgh Penguins; and Connor McDavid (otherwise known as McJesus or the only reason the Edmonton Oilers are remotely good again), who played in 2014 and 2015, earning a gold in 2015.
+A few of the top past WJHC players also include Brent Burns, who played in 2004, and now plays with the San Jose Sharks (and arguably has one of the best beards in the NHL); Sid the Kid (Sidney Crosby), who played in both 2004 and 2005 earning a silver and then gold for Canada and has now won 2 Stanley Cups with the Pittsburgh Penguins; and Connor McDavid (otherwise known as McJesus or the only reason the Edmonton Oilers are remotely good again), who played in 2014 and 2015, earning a gold in his second tournament.

 Impress your Dad